ryekerjh/boardvibes/wp-content/plugins/slider-image/readme.txt

 **6.3 Put two sliders side by side**

 * Please try to do the following: search **the .huge_it_slideshow_image_wrap_<?php echo $sliderID; ?> {** code in the **slider.php** file (it is approximately in the **997 line**).
 Press the enter and write the float: left; after the brace { and then write the width of the two sliders, which may fit your theme container on the frontend (you can change the width of the slider’s from the current options).

+* Huge-IT Slider Plugin suggests various effects for demonstrating your images beautifully.
+What you need to do is just apply one of fifteen engaging effects to slider images.

+* Each Slider effect has been selected carefully to supply the best solutions for your Slider images.

+* Slider plugin provides the option to control the quality of your videos within Slider.
+From admin panel you are able to show info for each slider video ticking next to Show info.

+* Slider plugin supplies with volume control option for each video slider gallery.
+Those videos within the slider could be auto played due to Video Autoplay Option.
+Slider speed can be changed

+* That is not all.
+The Huge-IT Slider Plugin suggests interesting solutions for Blogs.
+Users can utilize Post Slide option which takes the images of your blog post into the slider automatically.

+* You can define the place for slider on your website whether to show slider on the left/right and center.

+* Two types of navigation is provided by Slider plugin which follows: Dots also Navigation.
+Selecting one of these navigation types visitors of your website could smoothly changing images/videos of your slider.

+* Through Add Video Slide button you can insert various beautiful videos into slider from two famous sources like Vimeo also YouTube.
+After which your visitors will enjoy sliding videos on your slider.

+* Each image has the possibility to add additional link which will direct to another page from your slider images.

+* General Options provide features to select one of interesting icons for slider image/video navigation.

+* Slider allows to add unlimited number of images/videos into slider in free also pro version.
+Also plugin provides with the ability to create unlimited number of Slider.

+* Slider Plugin is easy to use by due to providing user-friendly admin section.